a mobile educational endeavor sharing methods of natural cheesemaking and milk fermentation

 cheese trekking

-is now available for preorder
+is now available to order

 Cheese Trekking is a compilation of stories about the places, people, livestock, and microbes that come together as rare and endangered cheeses.
 Each chapter introduces a place and the dairy foods made there, with an emphasis on the individuals, families, and communities who raise animals and tend landscapes while fermenting milk into cheese.